DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 Szoldar also warns the players to be cautious of werewolves on the Svalich Road and northern path.
 The woods to the west of Vallaki—and especially the woods around Lake Baratok—are the preferred hunting grounds of a local werewolf pack.

-The werewolves's recent flurry of activity has made Szoldar suspect that the pack has come under the leadership of a new, more reckless alpha.
+The werewolves' recent flurry of activity has made Szoldar suspect that the pack has come under the leadership of a new, more reckless alpha.
 He doesn’t know where the werewolves’ den is, but he cautions the players to keep an eye out for anything strange or unusual.
 # E5.
 The Svalich Road
 As the players exit Szoldar’s shack, any characters with a passive Wisdom (Perception) score of 19 or higher notice a silhouette watching them from the southern treeline.
 If the players approach, look toward, or otherwise attempt to interact with the silhouette, it vanishes.